 Click the small arrows on the Height and Width and change them both to 3 cm.
 (Use 1.18 if your sizes are in inches.)
 Your shape should then look like this in Word 2007:

-the Shape Styles panel on the Format tab.
-Now click the Shape Fill item
+Shape Styles panel on the Format tab.
+Now click the Shape Fill item to reveal

 Select black for the fill colour and your shape will look like this: